sdeepaknarayanan/sdeepaknarayanan/README.md

 ### Hi there 👋

-I am a student at ETH Zurich.
+I am a graduate student at ETH Zurich.

 My research interests are in high-dimensional statistics, optimization, and theoretical computer science with a particular focus on understanding the computational complexity of statistical inference.
 I am also interested in robustness in learning (from a theoretical perspective).